Andrew Henderson

 Can OCI Lead to Second Citizenship?

-Although, bear in mind that you would need to have been registered for five years.
-Not only that, but you need to be an ordinarily resident of India for 12 months before your citizenship registration.
+Bear in mind that you would need to have been registered for five years.
+Not only that, but you need to be ordinarily resident in India for 12 months before your citizenship registration.

 How to Get a Citizen of India Card

-To start the due diligence process for your OCI application, each potential applicant must prepare the necessary documents.
-These documents are the following:
+To start the due diligence process for your OCI application, each potential applicant must prepare the necessary documents, as follows:

 • Your current and valid passport with a minimum of six months validity at the time of your application submission.